syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/save-pdf-file/to-azure-active-directory.md

         // Handle the Save To AAD button click document.getElementById('saveToAADButton').addEventListener('click', function () {
+            // Save PDF to AAD
             // Set the server action settings to handle the "Save To AAD" action pdfViewer.serverActionSettings.download = "SaveToAAD"; // This triggers a custom server-side save action

-            // Trigger the download/save action
-            pdfViewer.download(); // Trigger the download, which may involve saving it to AAD });
+            // Download the file (assuming this will be saved to AAD) pdfViewer.download(); // Trigger the download, which may involve saving it to AAD

+        });
     }
 </script>

 {% endhighlight %}
 {% endtabs %}

 5. Run the Application
-    - Build and run your MVC application.
+    - Build and run your Core application.
 The PDF Viewer will be displayed with Load from AAD and Save to AAD buttons.

 6. Load PDF from AAD
     - Click the Load from AAD button.